 Memory cards and memory sticks are very convenient types of storage media.
 They fit easily into your pocket and make it simple to transport data from one location to another.

-Finally, cloud storage can also be classed as a kind of portable storage.
+Finally, cloud storage can also be classed as portable storage.
 With cloud storage you upload your files to an online server, so you can log in and access them anywhere.
 Cloud storage can also be a good way to free up space on your own hard drive.